 Actually, this is not always the case.
+The majority of reflux patients (> 90 percent) actually have LOW stomach acid, not high stomach acid (called hyperchlorhydria), which is actually not common (source).
 Conventional medicine has a knack for treating the symptoms without uncovering the underlying cause of what causes the reflux.
-In cases of chronic heartburn, it’s actually LOW stomach acid, not too much stomach acid, believe it or not.

-If you have chronic heartburn, GERD, or ulcers, chances are very good that you have h pylori, a nasty bacteria that causes ulcers, gastritis, and systemic inflammation that can lead to cancer and heart disease.
+If you have chronic heartburn, GERD, or ulcers, you may have h pylori, a nasty bacteria that causes ulcers, gastritis, and systemic inflammation that can lead to stomach cancer.
 The 2005 Nobel Prize in medicine was awarded to 2 scientists for “the bacterium Helicobacter pylori and its role in gastritis and peptic ulcer disease.”

-Antacids make the heartburn worse because they lower stomach acid further, making it easier for h pylori to thrive and making it harder for you to digest food.
+Antacids make heartburn worse because they neutralize acids and therefore raise stomach acid pH further, making it easier for h pylori to thrive and making it harder for you to digest food.
 That’s why reflux worsens over time.
-No purple pill will kill h pylori – it will only exacerbate it over time.
+No purple pill will kill h pylori; it will only make conditions in the stomach better for it to thrive over time.

-Low stomach acid is a common problem and worsens with age.
+Low stomach acid (hypochlorhydria) is a common problem and worsens with age.
 If you see undigested food in your poop, or if you belch or fart a lot, you likely have low stomach acid and are not absorbing necessary nutrients from your food.
-Also, low stomach acid makes it easier to get h pylori and other bugs in the first place.
-H pylori can also be transmitted through undercooked chicken, meat, or even by kissing.
+Also, low stomach acid makes it easier to contract h pylori and other bugs in the first place.

 Don’t live your life covering up symptoms of a very uncomfortable problem.
 Why take a pill for the rest of your life when you can get rid of the problem itself?